SalvationDevelopment/YGOSalvation-Server/http/banlist/readme.md

-     exceptions : [], //card IDs that ignore the bannedTypes array startDate : new Date('YYYY-MM-DD'), //legal start date endDate : new Date('YYYY-MM-DD'), //legal end date, or 'null' if date is unknown name : ' ',
+     exceptions : [], //card IDs that ignore the bannedTypes array startDate : new Date('YYYY-MM-DD'), //legal start date endDate : new Date('YYYY-MM-DD'), //legal end date, or 'null' if date is unknown primary : false, // if the banlist is the default of the host and deck editor modern : true, // if the banlist is commonly planned and should be on the condensed ban list listings. name : ' ',
 }
 ```